AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 [Link to faking a plane object while solving Airport Challenge TDD](https://github.com/AdrienFabre/airport_challenge_ruby/blob/6a4b4bc5c3e53e515494e33da19f00478da84f63/spec/airport_spec.rb)

 In the Airport Challenge, in the Airport class unit test, so we can use an instance of the class Plane, we create a double that we can access everywhere in this test.
 This is a good way to make the Unit Test independent, so we only test the Airport class with the Airport Unit Test.
-While the feature test would test everything together, so we would never see a double in a feature test.
+This mindset is valuable for every part of the test, we want to test only one thing at a time, so we know what is broken if the test beaks.
+While in the feature test, we want to test everything together like if a user was using it, so we would never see a fake (or double) in a Feature Test.

-So we were able to use a plane in our tests for the Airport class while it was not existing yet.
+So, we were able to use a plane in our tests for the Airport class while it was not existing yet.

 ---
 When we want to test what is output in the terminal, we use the following syntax: